1and1/Troilus/README.md

 It supports synchronous programming and asynchronous programming.

 The main features of Troilus are
-* providing a Java8-based Interface as well as a Java7-based interface (module troilus-core-java7)
+* providing a Java8-based Interface
 * Supporting sync as well as async programming
 * [reactive streams](http://www.reactive-streams.org) support
 * (Entity) Bean-Mapping support for tables and user defined data types (incl. mapping support of generic artefacts such as Java8/Guava Optional and Guava ImmutableCollections)
 * Build-in data swap check
 * Build-in prepared statement management
-* Implementation support for data-related constraint checks (mandatory fields, more complex data swap validation checks, …)

 #Maven
 -------